-As you can see in the picture, every stage or every plant in the industry emits waste (effluent – whatever that flows outward, other than the product) in any of the forms viz. gaseous, liquid and solid.
+A flow chart below shows what a typical chemical process industry looks like, in a broad sense.
+As you can see, every stage or every plant in the industry emits waste (effluent – whatever that flows outward, other than the product) in any of the forms viz. gaseous, liquid and solid.
 Effluent handling is a vast topic.
 Due to stringent norms on effluents emissions, a huge amount of study has been dedicated to waste treatment.

 How does one manage effluents?

 - Make appropriate changes, innovations in the process.
 This is one of the 12 principles of Green Chemistry, to create such a process so that no waste is produced.
 Zero waste.